Get access to all the tools and information necessary for the customer's life cycle at Odigo by heading to our client portal

-What’s more, it can change the way people actually talk about you, too.
-According to Nielsen research, recommendations from a family member or friend after a positive experience are one of the top five influences on brand decisions before consumers go shopping.
+What’s more is that it can change the way people actually talk about you, too.
+The aforementioned ICS report found that almost a quarter (24%) of people chose to use a company based on a recommendation from a family member or friend after a positive experience.

-The benefits work both ways: Customers are more satisfied because they’ve found it easier to reach a resolution and agents are more productive because they’ve found more time to think creatively at work.
-This brings us round to the most important part of any business: the people.
+The benefits work both ways: Customers are more satisfied because they’ve found it easier to reach a resolution and agents are more productive because they’ve found more time to think creatively at work, which brings us round to the most important part of any business: the people.

 Self-service isn’t designed to replace personal interactions with other people; it’s designed to sit alongside them to help you finetune the way you serve your customers in an ever-changing world.

-That’s why your people, processes, and systems always need to be synchronized around the customer if you are going to achieve CX success.
+That’s why your people, processes and systems always need to be synchronised around the customer if you are going to achieve CX success.

-The Odigo cloud platform allows you to create seamless interactions between you and your customers.
-We offer self-service solutions at the right times and in the right places, whilst bringing in human-to-human engagement as and when it is necessary.
+The Odigo cloud platform allows you to create seamless interactions between you and your customers by offering self-service solutions at the right times and in the right places, whilst bringing in human-to-human engagement as and when it is necessary.

 Find out more about making the most of your customer engagement strategy today with Odigo.